-- Run two short runs versus one longer run.
+- Run two short runs versus one long run.

 Change where you run:

 A change of scenery can be a good thing.
 I know for me, racing in a different location each week keeps me from getting too bored.
+Plus sometimes if you run in a different area, running feels easier and goes by faster.
 Try running on the trails, different neighborhoods, or even the treadmill.
 Sometimes catching up on trashy TV and running on the treadmill is what I want to do.